Lusa News Agency: History

-The first news agency created in Portugal was the Agência Noticiosa Lusitânia, or simply Lusitânia, created in 1944.
-In 1947 another agency was created, ANI - Agência Noticiosa de Informação (state news agency information).
-In 1974, the new regime that ascended power on 25 April wound up the Lusitânia and nationalised the ANI, turning it into ANOP - Agência Noticiosa Portuguesa.
+The first news agency created in Portugal was the Agência Noticiosa Lusitânia, or simply Lusitânia (named after the Roman Province), created in 1944.
+In 1947 another agency was created, ANI – Agência Noticiosa de Informação (state news agency information).
+In 1974, the new regime that ascended power on 25 April wound up the Lusitânia and nationalised the ANI, turning it into ANOP – Agência Noticiosa Portuguesa.

-Due to financial difficulties and other problems with ANOP, the government decides to abolish it in 1982, and support the creation of another agency, this time in the private sector, the NP - Notícias de Portugal.
+Due to financial difficulties and other problems with ANOP, the government decides to abolish it in 1982, and support the creation of another agency, this time in the private sector, the NP – Notícias de Portugal.
 However the extinction of ANOP was vetoed by the president and both began to coexist.
 In 1986, both NP and ANOP were finally wound up and the Lusa agency was created.